 Registration confirmation.
 Once you have completed the registration form, you will be able to submit the form then view a confirmation that your registration is received.
 You have the option to request an automated confirmation email after clicking “submit.”
 Be sure to click the checkbox opting into this email when the confirmation message appears.
 Once registration is complete, you should be able to access Forums and the application form on the platform.

 Application confirmation.
+The application saves automatically as you respond in the platform.
 Once you submit your application, a similar confirmation message will appear.
 If you would like to receive an automated confirmation email, please click the checkbox opting into this email when the confirmation message appears.

 Language requirement.
 Your application must be in English.
 This helps to provide consistency across all entries during our review process and reduces the risk of misinterpretation or translation errors.
 It is fine to leave organization names and other items that have no direct translation in the original language.
 The video may be in another language if subtitled in English.